wp-plugins/wp-facebook-like-ranking/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With this plugin, you can use a your posts' ranking rated by the number of Facebook like./ Facebookのいいね数に基づいたランキングを生成プラグイン。
+With this plugin, you can use a your posts' ranking rated by the number of Facebook like.

 == Description ==